 What are body language signs of attraction?

 In general, these are conscious or subconscious movements that constitute nonverbal ways of showing attraction.
-There are many signs of body language attraction, many of which are covered in the above article.
+There are many body language signs of attraction, many of which are covered in the above article.
 These signs can be subtle signals, such as increased heart rate and pupil dilation, or they can be more obvious, such as leaning in and opening up one’s body.

 How do you know if someone is attracted to you sexually?

 There are a number of ways that someone might convey their sexual attraction to you.
 Many of these indicators are physical and related in the above article.
-In general, someone demonstrating sexual attraction will display more openness toward you in terms of posture and also try to minimize barriers between you.
+In general, someone demonstrating sexual and emotional attraction will display more openness toward you in terms of posture and also try to minimize barriers between you.
 This attempt at creating more physical intimacy with you is a strong indicator of a desire to be sexually intimate.

 What are some types of body language?